The Clear Edge

 • Option 3: Create a done-for-you service tier at $12K/month (premium positioning)

-He tested Option 1 first.
-Quoted the next client $7,500.
-They said yes.
-Delivered the same service.
-The client got the same results.
+He tested Option 1 first, quoting the next client $7,500; they said yes, he delivered the same service, and the client got the same results.

-He raised the standard price to $7,500 immediately.
+On the back of that win, he raised his standard price to $7,500 immediately.

 Month 8: First Hiring Experiment